c2corg/c2c_ui/README.md

 ### Todo

 * draw GPS trace on map
 * change WP location on edit mode on map
 * upload GPS trace
-* validate_new_password
+* validate_new_password : callback when requestPasswordChange
 * validate_change_email
 * validate_register_email
-* follow button on user profile
 * maps
     * ask for a IGN and Bing dev key
     * recenter on...